saeedakhter/OrleansStrongConsistency/README.md

 The following codebase is meant to serve as an example of how to maintain consistency even though a silo can crash in-between Grain A and Grain B persisting states while a transaction is in flight between the two grains.
 Essentially the first grain is persisted in a 'pending' state until it can confirm that the second grain has completed or rejected the transaction.

 Features of this implementation:
-- In the optimistic case, both Grain A and Grain B only persist their state once each.
-- If a silo failure does occur, Grain A will need to confirm with Grain B before it can resolve it's 'pending' state.
+- An easy to use base grain class.
+Any grain that extends from it can be used in a transactions that guarantee data consistency.
+- A transaction can be committed atomically across 2 or more grains.
+If a failure occurs before the commit is complete, all grains safely rollback to the previous state.
+- Cycles are avoided when two transactions are executing in parallel by locking grains in a deterministic order.
+- In the optimistic case, N+1 writes are required to complete a transaction where N is the number of grains involved.
-- If the second grain has an insufficient balance to complete the transaction, then the transaction is rolled back on the first grain.
+- If any grain returns false because it has an insufficient balance to complete the transaction, then the transaction is rolled back on the all grains.

 Setup